alfonsohdez08/power-bi-refresher/README.md

+> # It is a work in progress!
+Please, come back in a few days to see updates.

 # Super Power BI Refresher

 A web application that aggregates all the refreshable datasets from a personal workspace (called [*My Workspace*](https://docs.microsoft.com/en-us/power-bi/fundamentals/service-basic-concepts#workspaces)) for the Power BI accounts configured.
 Each account might represent a client in your organization, so you can fully visualize all your clients' datasets in a single place.
 Also, you can refresh a dataset for a specific account if required.

 ## Scope

+..

 ## Installation

+...

 ## Why you would use this application?